aiola-lab/aiola-python-sdk/examples/1_transcript_events_example/README.md

 1. Endpoint:
     -	This is the base URL of the Aiola server where the client will connect.
 2. Authentication:
-    -	The SDK uses x-api-key for authentication.
-The API key must be obtained during registration with Aiola.
+    -	The SDK uses Bearer for authentication.
+The Bearer token must be obtained during registration with Aiola.
 3. Namespace:
     -	Determines the type of data you want to subscribe to:
     -	`/transcript`: For transcription data only.